How Ayatollah used Marley Marl's former sampler and the Queen of Soul's voice to make a classic.

 Though it helped scratch the creative itch, DJing alone couldn’t satiate Ayatollah’s desire to make music, so he started producing his own tracks with a Digitech rack mount sampler.
 “It sampled for like six to seven seconds and it didn’t have any drum pads,” he told Unkut creator Robbie Ettelson in a 2015 interview.
 “It was just something that looped, but each time you over-looped it, it lost quality.”

 After outgrowing his Digitech, Ayatollah later met Juice Crew founder and legendary super-producer Marley Marl.
-Seeing potential in Ayatollah’s abilities, Marley lent him his personal E-mu SP-12 sampler that he produced MC Shan’s classic “The Bridge” with.
-But the equipment didn’t resonate and he eventually returned it to Marley.
+Seeing potential in Ayatollah’s abilities, Marley lent him his personal E-mu SP-12 sampler, but the equipment didn’t resonate and he eventually returned it.

 Undeterred, Marley provided his protégé with yet another beat machine—opting to gift him an Akai MPC60 II instead of the SP-12.
 This time, the new sampler clicked.
 “It’s like he kind of passed the torch to me, so I had to do the right thing and use this machine, and I’ve done that and still am doing that,” Ayatollah told Hip Hop Speakeasy.